ev2070/PetalPalettes/README.md

 - `fnt_oshigo`: _推しゴ_ designed by アトリエこたつ.
 Available at [this](https://booth.pm/ja/items/5635169) link.

+# Usage

+While I appreciate interest in my project, please note the following:

+- **Attribution**: If you do use any assets or code from this project that are credited to others, please ensure you follow the respective licenses and provide proper attribution.

+- **Commercial Use**: This project and its original assets cannot be used for commercial purposes without my written consent.

 ## Contact

 I’d love to hear from you!
 If you have any questions, feedback, or suggestions about **Petal Palettes**, feel free to reach out.